-Attending a Stitch event isn't just a way to find out what Stitch is all about, it's also one of the most important ways that new members get verified -- in person, by a Stitch Community Champion, at an open Stitch event.
+Attending a Stitch event isn't just a way to find out what Stitch is all about, it's also one of the most important ways that new members get verified -- in person, by a Stitch Community Champion, at a Public Stitch event.

 So that's why we allow new members to attend up to 3 Stitch events before they need to verify their account.

 This gives them plenty of opportunity to ask a Community Champion to verify them at the event, as well as hear from other Stitch members about why they should join.

 Note that they can only come to events that are "open" to Public members, not to members-only Stitch events.
 And while they can come to the event, they cannot communicate online on Stitch until they are verified.

 So while you may see an unverified member's profile show as an attendee at a Stitch event, you won't see them posting comments or sending messages to other members.
 The Stitch system simply won't let them.

 Full members need the ability to reach out to new members

-This was done in response to many requests from our Community Champions who are trying to build the community in their areas.
+This was done in response to many requests from our Community Champions and Full members who are trying to build the community in their areas.
 They told us they need the ability to reach out to new members in their areas, to invite them along to Stitch events and encourage them to join.

-If you're a Gold member or above, you can send Unverified members a message, and they will be able to respond.
+If you're a Full member, you can send Unverified members a message, and they will be able to respond.
 The system will remind you to be careful doing so with any messages you send to an Unverified member, as shown below: